 Damage to the meniscus can occur as a result of sports injuries.
 When your meniscus is damaged the knee often gives swelling within hours in most cases.
 The pain may be on either the inside or the outside.
-This is because the meniscus is made up of two moon-shaped rings.
-One on the inside(medial meniscus) and one on the outside(lateral meniscus).
-In recent years much research has been published that surgery after meniscus injury is not always necessary.
+This is because the meniscus consists of two moon-shaped rings.
+One on the inside (medial meniscus) and one on the outside (lateral meniscus).
+In recent years, much research has emerged that surgery after meniscus injury is not always necessary.
 In fact, in most cases, it is not!
-In this blog, we will discuss what meniscus injury entails and what the options are for the rehabilitation process.
+In this blog, we discuss what meniscus injury entails and what the options are for the rehabilitation process.

 What is the meniscus?